The Benefits of Virtual Presentation

 - Register as a Virtual Presenter on the conference website.
 Upon payment of the registration fee, your attendance at the conference will be confirmed.

-- Create your presentation video and upload it via the IAFOR Submissions and Review System.
+- Create your presentation video and upload it via the IAFOR Submission and Review System.
+The style of the video is up to you.
+Some delegates choose to record themselves presenting, while others convert a PowerPoint presentation into a video.
 Your presentation video will then be added to IAFOR’s Online Video Archive where it will remain indefinitely.

 - You are invited to submit your Final Paper to the Conference Proceedings (optional), which are archived and made publicly available on the IAFOR Research Archive, and indexed with an ISSN.